aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated_staking.md

 For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](../nodes/validator-node/operator/staking-pool-operations.md#joining-validator-set).
 :::

+### Automatic lockup duration

+When the operator joins the validator set, the delegation pool's stake will automatically be locked up for a fixed duration that is set by the Aptos governance.
+Delegators will follow the delegation pool's lockup cycle.

+### Automatic lockup renewal

+When the lockup period expires, it will be automatically renewed, so that the validator can continue to validate and receive the rewards.

+### Unlocking your stake

+Delegators can unlock stake at any time.
+However, the stake will only become withdrawable after the delegation pool's lockup period expires.
+Unlocked stake will continue earning rewards until the stake becomes withdrawable.

 ### Resetting the lockup

 Lockup cannot be reset.